By Cat Hofacker|October 2021

 What went wrong

 By 2015, when Barnes retired, the original 2017 launch date had been bumped following the critical design review that cleared the contractors to begin flight hardware production in earnest.
 The new target of July 2018 amounted to a seven-month slip — not unheard of in the history of NASA as program schedules are refined, but the SLS launch date kept moving to the right.
 July 2018 became November 2018, which turned into December 2019, then June 2020.
 A new November 2020 target changed to mid-2021.
-Most recently, a November 2021 launch date has given way to NASA’s current estimate of late 2021 or early 2022.
+Most recently, a November 2021 launch date has given way to NASA’s current estimate of Feb.
+12, 2022.

 So what happened?
 There is no single answer.